leanderseige/iiifcurator/README.md

 # iiifcurator

-This is a small tool to manually create and currate small collections according to the IIIF Presentation API.
+This is a small tool to manually create and curate small collections according to the IIIF Presentation API.

 ![iiifcurator screenshot](screenshot.png)